adobe/react-spectrum-charts/README.md

 ## Overview

 `react-spectrum-charts` is a declarative charting library for composing charts in React.
-It empowers you to effortlessly create visually stunning charts following the Adobe design system ([spectrum](https://spectrum.adobe.com)) with minimal code.
+It empowers you to effortlessly create visually stunning charts following Adobe's design system ([Spectrum](https://spectrum.adobe.com)) with minimal code.
 Understanding of the grammar of graphics or lower-level libraries like D3 or Vega is not needed.

 ### Key Features: